-Featuring cutting-edge presentations, that tackle the future direction of clinical coding as well as drilling into best practice detail, this is also a great networking day where you can meet new contacts, ask questions and share experiences.
+Now in its 11th year this annual clinical coding conference will feature cutting-edge presentations, that tackle the future direction of clinical coding as well as drilling into best practice detail.
+This unique one day conference is a great networking day where you can meet new contacts, ask questions and share experiences.

 By bringing in different perspectives, this conference will challenge your current reality with unique and dynamic engagement with coding services from across the country: